 Weekend Campus Service - CATA’s weekend service operates from approximately 9:00 a.m. until 2:30 a.m. during fall and spring semesters, excluding university breaks and university-recognized holidays.
 Weekend service is provided on Routes #34, #35, and #36.

-Fares and Passes For Regular Fixed-Route Service - The student cash fare is 60¢.
+Fares and Passes For LotLink, Night Owl and Off-Campus Routes - The student cash fare is 60¢.
 Cash fare customers must show the bus driver a valid Michigan State University Student ID to qualify for the 60¢ fare.
 Customers not showing the Michigan State University Student ID will pay the regular fare of $1.25.
-Free transfers are available on all CATA fixed-route buses.
+Free transfers are available on all off-campus CATA fixed-route buses.

 Students may also purchase a CATA 31-Day Student Pass for $18 or a Semester Pass for $50.
-These two passes are good for all CATA fixed-route transportation services on and off-campus.
-The CATA Commuter Lot Route Pass is $20 for one semester or $33 for two semesters.
-The Commuter Lot Pass can only be used for travel on Route #32 which travels between the Commuter Lot and the Auditorium.
-Passes are sold online at www.cata.org, select Sparty stores in some residence halls, Sparty store in the MSU Union, the MSU ID Office, MSU Police and many convenient off-campus locations.
-A lost or stolen Semester or Commuter Lot Pass may be replaced if the original pass was linked the student’s ID when purchased at any of the above-mentioned campus locations.
+These two passes are good on Lot Link, Night Owl and for all CATA fixed-route transportation services off-campus.
+Passes are sold online at www.cata.org, the MSU ID Office, and many convenient off-campus locations.
+A lost or stolen Semester Pass may be replaced if the original pass was linked the student’s ID when purchased.
 Students are allowed one replacement pass free of charge per semester.
 Contact the MSU ID Office in Room 170 of the International Center for a replacement.

-The regular fare for non-student faculty and staff is $1.25.
+The regular fare for non-student faculty and staff is $1.25 on any off-campus route.
 A 31-Day Adult Pass is available for $35.